nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 Like I previously mentioned, it's fortunate that you can import an SQLite version with FTS capabilities: since iOS 11, Apple added the compile flag `SQLITE_ENABLE_FTS5`, so I have FTS5 (Full Text Search version 5) enabled out of the box.
 This made it easy to integrate fuzzy search into my music library without any external dependencies.
 Additionally, I used the SQLite.swift library for regular queries (which works as a sort of query builder with compile-time safety); however, for FTS queries, I had to resort to regular SQL statements.

 SQLite's FTS5 extension ended up being one of the most valuable pieces of the architecture.
-I wanted fast, fuzzy search over my local music library and file system paths, across filenames and metadata (title/artist/album).
+It let me query across file names and metadata like artist, album, and title without extra indexing infrastructure.

 ### Setting Up the FTS Tables

-I created _two_ FTS5 tables, each tuned for a different query surface:

 | Domain               | Swift actor / repo                 | FTS5 table         | Columns that get indexed                  |
 | -------------------- | ---------------------------------- | ------------------ | ----------------------------------------- |
 | Library songs        | `SQLiteSongRepository`             | `songs_fts`        | `artist`, `title`, `album`, `albumArtist` |
 | Source-browser paths | `SQLiteSourcePathSearchRepository` | `source_paths_fts` | `fullPath`, `fileName`                    |

+I used two FTS5 tables: one for indexed songs (artist/title/album) and one for file paths during folder import.
 Both tables live next to the primary rows in plain‐old B-tree tables (`songs`, `source_paths`).
 FTS is **read-only for the UI**; all writes happen inside the repositories so nothing slips through the cracks.
-I used Unicode61 tokenizer to ensure that a wide variety of characters are handled.
-Non-searchable keys are flagged with `UNINDEXED`, so they don't bloat the term dictionary.

 Here's a simplified example of how I set up full-text search with SQLite:

 #### Creating the search index